-Level 3 fair value measurements are based on unobservable information.
+• Level 3 fair value measurements are based on unobservable information.
 No financial assets or liabilities have been valued using the Level 3 fair value measurements.

-Carrying amount \$'000 Fair value \$'000 31 December 2017 Financial liabilities: Warrant 1,563 1,563 31 December 2016 Financial liabilities: Warrant 227 227
+Carrying amount \$'000 Fair value \$'000 31 December 2018 Financial liabilities: Warrant 479 479 31 December 2017 Financial liabilities: Warrant 1,563 1,563

 All instruments in the table are Level 2 instruments.
+For further details on the valuation of the warrant please refer to note 21 on page 30.